InnaGarbuz/book-store/README.md

 1. When the app starts, you will see a list of 5 pre-added books.

 2. To add a new book, click the "Add Book" button.
-In the modal window, enter the title, description, and upload an image.
+In the modal window, enter the title, description, author, year and upload an image.

 3. To edit a book, click on it and select "Edit".